 Section 1 – Easy Street

 As you leave the Grotto, you first come to a bridge across the Virgin River.
 From here you get a great view of the stunning rock formation you are heading.
 The first part of the trail is a gentle stroll along the river and then up a gentle slope to the base of the rock wall.
 This is just a nice warm-up to get you started.

 Section 2 – The Climb

 After the initial trial, things start getting steep as you work your way up a number of switchbacks that meander up the rock walls of the canyon.
 The only worry here is the gradient.
 This part is along a steep climb that is fairly unrelenting.
 Look out for squirrels and Chipmunks looking for scraps of food on the trials.
 By the top of this trail, you will have gained a lot of height.
 There is a wonderful lookout point back down the valley that reveals the extent of the trial you have just hiked.

 Section 3 – Refrigerator Canyon

-By now, you will have likely worked a bit of a sweat up, it can be really hot in the bottom of the canyon and the climb is quite strenuous.
+By now, you will have likely worked a bit of a sweat up, it can be really hot at the bottom of the canyon and the climb is quite strenuous.
 Refrigerator canyon is the perfect place to cool off and recover.
-The canyon walls close in and the tree-lined valley follow a cool stream up to the foot of the Wiggles.
+The canyon walls close in and the tree-lined valley follows a cool stream up to the foot of the Wiggles.
 The sun only hits the canyon for a short period each day and it remains nice and cool.
 The path is pretty flat and allows you time to recover from the hard accent.

 Section 4 – Walters Wiggles